8bitkick/SevSegPlus/README.md

 # SevSegPlus

 Display numbers and characters on a 6 digit 7-segment display without additional controller.
-Tested with NSA1166
+Tested with NSA1166 bubble LED display

 ## Improvements